 Nominations are now being accepted for 2018 Citizen of the Year!
 The recipient of the award will be announced during the ceremonies following the Memorial Day Parade on May 26, 2018 at the Lebanon Town Hall.
 Click here for information and nomination form.
 Forms also available in the lobby at Town Hall.
 Click here for parade information.

 HELP CLEAN UP LEBANON!
 ADOPT – A – ROAD DURING MARCH & APRIL.
 Click here for information.

 The Town of Lebanon has hired Vision Government Solutions to perform the state mandated revaluation for October 1, 2018.
 Vision has 5 data collectors performing interior and exterior inspections starting late November 2017 – October 2018.
 Homeowners are encouraged to ask for identification.
 If you have any questions or concerns, please do not hesitate to contact the Assessor's Office at 860-642-6141.

 Effective January 2, 2018, the Town Clerk’s Office will open to the public at 9:00 a.m. until further notice.

-Dirt roads will particularly feel the impact of an early thaw.
+Dirt roads are typically impacted by the spring thaw more than paved roads.
 Some work occurred on dirt roads in January when we experienced a brief thaw.
-I am sure that as we move into March and April we may experience some challenges on the dirt roads.
+I am sure that as we move into April we will experience these same challenges.
 We ask for your patience as we get through the thaw.